trovu/trovu/Home.md

 ## Key features

 - **privacy**: all queries are processed in the client, not server
-- **social**: The shortcuts are kept in text and YAML files in a [public Github repository](https://github.com/trovu/trovu-data).
-Send pull request to add or edit them
+- **social**: Shortcuts are kept in text and YAML files in a [public Github repository](https://github.com/trovu/trovu-data).
+Send pull request to add or edit them.
-- **freedom**: You can create personal shortcuts [your own repository](https://github.com/trovu/trovu-data-user) (or anywhere on the web) and easily tell trovu where to look for them.
+- **freedom**: Optionally, create personal shortcuts in [your own repository](https://github.com/trovu/trovu-data-user) (or anywhere on the web).
+Simpy tell trovu in the settings where to look for them.

 ## Step-by-step: How a query is processed